 It’s also the only model on our list which comes with an included weight stack of 210 pounds!

-With its precise pivot-point alignment and centre-drive, the BodySolid offers a full range of motion that is conducive to building muscular legs and stronger knee joints.
+With its precise pivot-point alignment and center-drive, the BodySolid offers a full range of motion that is conducive to building muscular legs and stronger knee joints.

 You’ll experience enhanced comfort during intense training sessions with the durable double-stitched upholstery.